Santa Monica Housing Authority (SMHA) Public Housing Agency (PHA) Plan:

 The Housing Element provides an analysis of the community's housing needs for all income levels, and strategies to respond to provide for those housing needs.

 The Consolidated Plan outlines housing, community and economic development needs, priorities, strategies, and projects that will be undertaken by the City of Santa Monica with the funds that the City receives from HUD.

-Assessment of Fair Housing Plan (Approved by Council April 28, 2020)
+Assessment of Fair Housing (Approved by Council April 28, 2020)

-The Assessment of Fair Housing Plan, or "AFH Plan," is a component of the fair housing requirement of the Consolidated Plan and Community Development Block Grant (CDBG) Regulations.
-As part of the Consolidated Plan, federal grantees such as Santa Monica must submit a certification which requires them to undertake Fair Housing Planning through completion of the AFH Plan.
+The Assessment of Fair Housing, or "AFH," is a component of the fair housing requirement of the Consolidated Plan and Community Development Block Grant (CDBG) Regulations.
+As part of the Consolidated Plan, federal grantees such as Santa Monica must submit a certification which requires them to undertake Fair Housing Planning through completion of the AFH.

 The Affirmative Fair Housing Marketing Plan is a marketing strategy designed to attract renters and buyers of all majority and minority groups, regardless of sex, handicap and familial status, to assisted rental units and sales of dwellings that are being marketed.
 This marketing plan and procedure is a guide to assist the City of Santa Monica Housing Division and its recipients and subrecipients receiving federal HOME Investment Partnerships Program funds.
 It summarizes affirmative fair housing marketing plans and affirmative fair housing marketing procedures as required by the United States Department of Housing and Urban Development.

 This report includes information and data regarding: 1) status of the Housing Element’s quantified objectives for the 2013-2021 period; 2) multifamily housing production for Fiscal Year 2018-19 as required by Proposition R; 3) implementation of the Housing Trust Fund Plan; and affordable housing financing commitments for Fiscal Year 2018-19 as required by Proposition I.